 Cambus Distillery

-John Moubray (or Mowbray) was born at Letham, Inverkeithing, in 1774, a few months after his father died.
+John Moubray (or Mowbray) was born at Letham Farm, Inverkeithing, in 1774, a few months after his father died.
 His early years were spent with his mother's family close to the Moor of Muckhart, at the foot of the Ochil Hills.
 That part of Scotland was then a sparsely populated wilderness, where the young Moubray had a somewhat Spartan upbringing.
 Such an experience left its mark, and fired him, in later life, with a determination to improve the land between that range of hills and the River Forth.

 When he grew to manhood John Moubray moved westwards to Cambus, near Alloa, where he started to farm on his own account.
 His friends thought he was crazy to choose carse-land, but he was confident that he could do something with it.
 Years afterwards he confessed that it was the difficulty of the task that appealed to him.
 The spirit of the Moubrays rose to the challenge of the opportunity, and he set out to make things grow and to put Cambus on the agricultural map.